Judicial Branch Home >

 6. A person who has had their civil rights restored if they have been convicted of a felony

-7. A person who has not served as a state or federal grand or petit juror in the past two years within the State of Minnesota
+7. A person who has not served as a state or federal grand or petit juror in the past four years within the State of Minnesota

 The definition of service is

 To respond to your summons for jury service, request a postponement or make changes to your contact information online visit Jury Qualification QuestionnaireJurors may be permanently excused for the following reasons ONLY:

 1. A person age 70 or over who requests to be excused

 2. A person who medically cannot serve with a doctor's statement verifying a permanent illness